Statement of Faith

 Baptism and Communion

-Communion, or the Lord’s Table, commemorates the shedding of Jesus’ blood and the giving of his body to torture and death on our behalf.
+Communion, or the Lord’s Table, commemorates the shedding of Jesus’ blood and the giving of His body to torture and death on our behalf.
 By drinking of the cup and eating of the bread we remember that Jesus purchased salvation for us with his sacrifice.
-Only the baptized can participate in communion, after self-examination, and with a repentant heart.
+Only the baptized should participate in communion, after self-examination, and with a repentant heart.

 Matt 28:19-20; Acts 8:36-39; Matt 3:5-6; John 3:22-23; John 4:12-14; Mark 16:16; Acts 2:38; Acts 8:12; Acts 16:32-34; Acts 18:8; Acts 10:47-48; Gal 3:26-28; Rom 6:4; Col 2:12; 1 Pet 3:20-21; Acts 22:16; Acts 2:41-42; 1 Cor 11:17-29; Matt 26:26-28; Mark 14:22-24; Luke 22:14-20; 1 Cor 11:28; John 6:26-27